|Race||Earth Titan (Primordial)|

 - Thraedli Legend, "Creation of Geb"

-Both Geb and Surtur are primordials, remnants of a time before mortals, when the gods and primordials fought over the spoils of creation.
-The gods wanted to keep the worlds and creatures, while the primordials wanted to destroy it all.
-In the Dawn War, most of the primordials were either destroyed, imprisoned, or driven back into Chaos.
+Both Geb and Surtur are remnants of the time before mortals, when the gods and primordials fought over the spoils of creation.
+Those on the side of Creation wanted wanted to keep the worlds, while the primordials wanted to destroy it all.
+In the Creation War, most of the primordials were either destroyed, imprisoned, or driven back into Chaos.
 Geb and Surtur remained.
 They were found several times by angel trackers.
 An attack on them required a concerted effort, so the primordials fled.
 Geb burrowed through Bal-Kriav and created a vast expanse of caves and tunnels, a maze of passages, and collapsed many behind him.
 The trackers lost their quarry, and when they did come upon him, they lost because they fought under his conditions.
 The same happened with Surtur, he burned his way into the earth, and left a wake of magma and fire behind him.
 These two primordials proved adept at escaping and then when they had to fight, it was almost always under conditions favorable to them.
 The gods and their angels finally gave up pursuit and removed themselves from the realms.
 They left the task of guarding against primordial misdeeds to the mortals.
 The attacks never came, because both Geb and Surtur enjoyed their growing status and popularity among the mortals.
 When the gods started getting worshipers and their power increased, Geb and Surtur soon followed suit.
-In time, they too gained the status of gods, and came to be viewed as gods and not primordials, at least by most mortals, the gods know what they are and monitor them for any primordial destructiveness.

 - Habanin, High Theologian of Thrakopolis - "Primordial Gods"

-Geb, or Grumbar to some, is a primordial and belongs to the alliance of gods called The Balance.
-He was admitted to this group on 5 Brightstar 355.
-At the time there were only two gods in The Balance.
-These were the deities Arcana and Silvanus.
-They needed another god to break the frequent deadlocks in decision-making.
-Geb was selected because of his growing worshipper base and his neutrality.
-He fell out of favor with The Balance when his dabbling in mortal affairs resulted in the rise of the Rilirthad and downfall of Tinnanguth.
+On 5 Brightstar 355, Geb joined The Balance.
+He joined the deities Arcana and Silvanus, helping to break their frequent deadlocks in decision-making.
+Geb was selected because of his growing worshiper base and his neutrality.
+He fell out of favor with The Balance when his dabbling in mortal affairs resulted in the rise of Rilirthad and the fall of Tinnanguth.
 He has been silent on this issue, though theologians claim that Geb's activities were done to thwart the schemes of his arch-enemy Surtur.
 Geb has steadily grown in power as the Brownlands spread.
 Geb's growing influence is curbed by Lokestant who brings water against the earth of Geb, using her followers and other powers to staunch the flow of earth elemental matter coming through rifts like the Earth Callers and the Togomud Sink.
 One of Lokestant's creations, a "divine helping hand" in the conflict between the two, is the Waterhaven Channel.

 In the Year 1443, Geb aided the mortal Sakazrân Garbanâth in destroying the Sceptre of Phenul-Tamrâk.
 The reason for destroying this artifact was to bring stability to the chaotic weather patterns affecting Gulimbor.
-The unnatural weather of this region was one of the lingering effects brought on by the Gulimbor Cataclysm.
+The unnatural weather of this region was one of the lingering effects brought on by the Gulimbor Cataclysm (996 - 1203).

 Geb is worshiped by farmers, miners, Underdark explorers, neutrally aligned earthen, and those seeking safe ground and passage.
 His faith spread to the surface from Underdark missionaries.
 Due to Geb's power, priests of this god gain a +1 inherent bonus to their constitution score.